Vurv78/VExtensions/README.md

 Allows you to interact with images pulled off of the web that can be applied as a material to props and egp image boxes.

-Whitelisted by default, see the whitelist @ https://github.com/Vurv78/VExtensions/blob/master/lua/entities/gmod_wire_expression2/core/custom/sv_imagebox.lua#L16
+Whitelisted by default, see the whitelist @ https://github.com/Vurv78/VExtensions/blob/master/lua/entities/gmod_wire_expression2/core/custom/sv_webmaterials.lua#L25

 ConVars:
 vex_webmaterials_whitelist_sv

 vex_webmaterials_max_sv

+vex_webmaterials_enabled_cl 1 .. etc

 ## Tool Core
 ![](https://img.shields.io/badge/Expression-yes-green)